Kalubathan

 Kalubathan is surrounded by natural beauty and villages like Kaliasole, Simuldone, Kayrabank, Dainkata, Lakshipur, Patharkua, Dhobari, Urma, Dumurya, Daldali, Bandrabad is an admirable place with almost all the necessary facilities available.

 Kalubathan Railway Station (station code: KAO) is situated in Kalubathan is an important Railway Station in the Eastern Railway zone of Asansol Division.

+Geography

+Kalubathan is located at 23.7550776°N 86.6508657°E.Kalubathan is surrounded by natural beauty and villages like Kaliasole, Simuldone, Kayrabank, Dainkata, Lakshipur, Patharkua, Dhobari, Urma, Dumurya, Daldali, Bandrabad is an admirable place with almost all the necessary facilities available.

 Demographics

 As per the 2011 Census of India, Kalubathan had a total population of 1206 of which 660 (55%) were males and 546 (45%) were females.
 Population below 6 years was 173.
 The total number of literates in Kalubathan was 770.